Skip to Main Content

 Mandarin-Speaking Crew Networks

-Planning with China's vast Mandarin-speaking crews and bilingual directors skilled in global co-productions.
+We plan with China's vast Mandarin-speaking crews and bilingual directors skilled in global co-productions.

 On Location